magentabusiness/magentabusiness.github.io/docs/trendz/guide/industrial-oee-score-monitoring.md

 ## Getting started:

 ### Prerequisites
-Lets take a look at entities that exists in ThingsBoard in scope of the solution that we are discussing.
+Lets take a look at entities that exists in IoT Hub in scope of the solution that we are discussing.
 It is important to understand how they are connected between each other and what raw telemetry we receive from sensors.
 The mechanisms how entities and sensors are provisioned are out of scope of this guide.
 You can find details how to do that in our documentation.
 So here is how our domain model looks like:

-* `Manufacturing plant` registered in ThingsBoard as an asset.
+* `Manufacturing plant` registered in IoT Hub as an asset.
-* `Assembly line` registered in ThingsBoard as devices and has a relation to the manufacturing plant asset.
+* `Assembly line` registered in IoT Hub as devices and has a relation to the manufacturing plant asset.
-* On-site Gateway collects data from assembly lines via modbus protocol and sends it to ThingsBoard as a telemetry.
+* On-site Gateway collects data from assembly lines via modbus protocol and sends it to IoT Hub as a telemetry.
 * Following metrics colelcted from assembly line:
   * `powerUsageWh` - amount of energy consumed by assembly line in Wh
   * `producedParts` - amount of parts produced